-- What do you think about social media in libraries?
+• What do you think about social media in libraries?

 I think it’s vital to the survival of libraries as an institution.
-Refusing to accept digital media and sweeping internet trends would be comparable to insisting 600 years ago that the only way to have a book is to have an illuminated one copied by a monk somewhere instead of having one made by a printing press. - What do you wish FPL was (or wasn’t) doing?
+Refusing to accept digital media and sweeping internet trends would be comparable to insisting 600 years ago that the only way to have a book is to have an illuminated one copied by a monk somewhere instead of having one made by a printing press.

 I’m glad we’re moving into Facebook and Twitter!
 This will really help with programming questions and keeping the public informed.
 I am pleased as well that we are using YouTube as one method of having our Summer Reading video hosted.
 A part of me would like to see staff use peer-edited documents more — it seems like it would cut down on the HEY WHO HAS THIS THING OPENED I CAN’ T EDIT IT GRRRRR factor, plus it would be easier to track changes in documents undergoing a series of revisions.
-On the other hand, it’s nice to have everything all in one location. - Have you learned anything from the program?
-If so, what?
+On the other hand, it’s nice to have everything all in one location.

 I learned a lot about the ways many libraries are making good use of Web 2.0 applications!
 It’s the future!